Almantas1112/Js-Sprint/README.md

 ## Creator

-This page is created for education purpose <br/>and I am the author - Almantas Anciūnas bit.lt student.
+This page is created for education purpose and I am the author - Almantas Anciūnas bit.lt student.

 Linkedin link - https://www.linkedin.com/in/almantas-anciūnas-140008232/